 Parkland School Division operates one of the largest student transportation systems in the province serving Parkland School Division, Evergreen Catholic, Grande Yellowhead, Black Gold and Wildrose School Divisions plus area private schools.
 With a fleet of over 175 contracted buses, we provide services to over 8,400 students travelling 15,997 kilometres on a daily basis.

 In Parkland School Division, we are committed to providing safe and caring environments for all students to learn and that starts the moment a child boards a bus in the morning.
 For more on this topic, check out the Bus Safety section of our website.
-Parents are also encouraged to review the information contained in the School Bus Operations Parents Handbook.
-You'll find a Quick Link to this document on the left side of this page.
+Parents are also encouraged to review the information contained in the School Bus Operations Parent Handbook.

 In the province of Alberta, transportation funding for students is distributed to school boards using formulas that take many things into consideration.
-There’s a lot of math involved but the most important number to point out is 2.4.
+There’s a lot of math involved, but the most important number to point out is 2.4km.

 The province declares whether or not a school board will receive money to transport a student based on the distance they live from their designated school.

-If you live more than 2.4 kilometres away from and attend your designated school, the school division will receive grant funding from the province to operate our Transportation Services system.
-(Eligible for funding)
+If you live more than 2.4 kilometres away from and attend your designated school, the school division will receive grant funding from the province to operate our Transportation Services system. (i.e. your child is eligible for funding)

-If you live less than 2.4 kilometres away from your designated school, NO money flows from the Government of Alberta to the school division to cover the transportation of your child.
-(Ineligible for funding)
+If you live less than 2.4 kilometres away from your designated school, NO money flows from the Government of Alberta to the school division to cover the transportation of your child. (i.e. your child is ineligible for funding)

 Legislation & Policy